-We talk quite a bit about budgets.
-However, I also know that just as we are all different, so are the types of budgets that work too.
-If you find that a basic budget is really not for you, then look into using the 50/30/20 budget.
+Just as we are all different, so are the types of budgets that work too.
+If you find that a zero based budget is not for you, then look into using the 50/30/20 budget.
+It may be the perfect solution for you.

 What I love about this type of budget is that it really can work where other budgets have failed.
-It is easy to use and is not a stringent as other budgets, which is why it works better for many.
+It is easy to use and is not as stringent as different budgets, which is why it works better for many.

 Other helpful budgeting tips: